cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-server.md

 * `--tls_database_sni=<SNI>`

-  Expected Server Name (SNI) from database.
+  Expected Server Name (SNI) of a database.
-  Empty by default which means "don't check the SNI sent by database".
+  Empty by default which means "don't check the SNI sent by a database".

 * `--tls_db_sni=<SNI>`

-  Expected Server Name (SNI) from database.
+  Expected Server Name (SNI) of a database.
   Deprecated since 0.90.0, use `--tls_database_sni` instead.

 * `--tls_identifier_extractor_type=<type>`